-Larkrise Care Centre is a care home providing personal and nursing care to 55 people aged 65 and over at the time of the inspection.
-The service can support up to 60 people.
+Whitbourne House is a residential care home providing personal and nursing care to 34 older people at the time of the inspection.
+The service can support up to 41 people.

 People's experience of using this service and what we found